dgulinobw/nested_ex/README.md

 :target
 ```

-or use a default in case the key does not exist:
+Or use a default in case the key does not exist:

 ```elixir